tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * SDKs offer programmatic ways to access API endpoints without using the requests library.
 Instead of using the requests library to execute API calls, users would use functions provided by the SDK.
 For example, an SDK would provide a GET function similar to the `requests.get` function offered by the Python requests library.
 The SDK might also provide additional attributes and functions for filtering and calculating data.

-* Example companies that offer SDKs are Quandl, Plaid, Investors Exchange, Google, and AWS.
+* Example companies that offer SDKs are Quandl, Alpaca, Investors Exchange, Google, and AWS.

 * Pose the following question to facilitate discussion: